Willy Allison

 CORE TRAINING: Table Game Protection

-Willy doesn’t pull any rabbits in this class.
-He breaks it down to the brass tacks of protecting table games.
+Willy won’t pull any rabbits in this class; he will be breaking it down to the brass tacks of protecting table games.
 You will learn that the biggest threat to the game is your own staff.
 You’ll see videos of common cheating methods as well as multi-million dollar scams.
-Other topics covered include: collusion, employee theft, advantage play, counterfeit chips, faulty equipment, flawed math and the use of computers to cheat the game.
+Other topics he’ll cover include: collusion, employee theft, advantage play, counterfeit chips, faulty equipment, flawed math and the use of computers to cheat the game.(Translation Services Available)

 CORE TRAINING: Surveillance Management

-A knowledgeable surveillance professional with strong leadership skills and the ability to manage an efficient high-performance department is an asset to any casino organization.
-But how does one become a good Surveillance Director?
-How does one set up a surveillance operation that casino executives can rely on and brag about?
-This class taught by 36 year casino surveillance veteran Willy Allison explores his Four Pillars of Surveillancepeople, operations, communication and information.
+This class taught by 36 year casino surveillance veteran Willy Allison explores his Four Pillars of Surveillance: People, Operations, Communication and Information.
 Breaking each pillar down, detailing specific practices, students will learn how to take a structured approach to organizing and maintaining an efficient high performance operation.
-Topics covered include: recruitment, training, performance management, leadership, surveillance equipment, information systems, monitor room procedures, new technologies, effective communication, customer service and global best practices.
+Topics covered include recruitment, training, performance management, leadership, surveillance equipment, information systems, monitor room procedures, new technologies, effective communication, customer service and global best practices.

 Casino Riskologist